Vaedz7/Gen9_PokemonAutomation/ScVi Item Dupe Programs/ItemDupe_v2.md

 ## Issues
-Contact Vaedz#1011 or Jack Mutsers#2563 on Discord to resolve issues
+Contact Vaedz#1011 on Discord to resolve issues